ekraka/SSnet/SSnet_in_Action/README.md

 ### Binary files for Linux, Windows and OS-X can be found at https://smu.box.com/s/yjd4dm1k9c4axmg5i0wihbz3nx3tx1er
 Note that binary files do not require any pre-installation such as python.
 Replace 'python path_to_SSnet_in_Action/predict.py' to the binary file.
 Check below for arguments.

-If using python, make sure you have the following version:
+If using python, make sure you have the following modules:

     keras
     h5py 2.10